 2020 was a pretty tough year for everyone due to the Covid-19 pandemic, and as a business we have been committed to doing everything possible to safeguard the heath and safety of our own and others.

-During the Christmas and end-of-year holiday season, our staff produced an engaging video campaign dubbed 'Bamburi Cares' to urge everyone (the general public) to be safe during the holidays, as we also reflect on what we had to do in 2020 to protect our employees, customers and visitors in our operations, and ease the pain of our communities, partners and healthcase workers during the pandemic.
+During the Christmas and end-of-year holiday season of 2020, our staff produced an engaging video campaign dubbed 'Bamburi Cares' to urge everyone (the general public) to be safe during the holidays, as we also reflect on what we had to do in 2020 to protect our employees, customers and visitors in our operations, and ease the pain of our communities, partners and healthcase workers during the pandemic.